pastthepixels/proton/README.md

 - All versions except betas of the engine are guaranteed to not be changed in such a way as to break code designed for older versions, with one exception to Proton2D in proton.js.

 ## What's your current roadmap for the Proton engine?
-1) Polishing proton.js so that it can be run on low performance devices.
-2) Source-ifying proton.js (ex: getting a Source-like console with Source-like commands).
+1) Source-ifying proton.js (ex: getting a Source-like console with Source-like commands).
 DISCLAIMER: I really don't know how to use Source.
 At all.
-3) Making PickleScript a reality: it's a concept that I have for a Ruby-like scripting language that can be interpreted across programming languages, and that is designed for game development.
+2) Making PickleScript a reality: it's a concept that I have for a Ruby-like scripting language that can be interpreted across programming languages, and that is designed for game development.